 Cats shed regardless of hair length.
 You may not see it as much because they groom themselves regularly, but their hair will gather on just about everything.
 Moreover, their hair becomes much more noticeable in small spaces such as apartments.
 If you’re a cat owner that lives in an apartment, a vacuum cleaner that is designed to pull pet fur out of carpets and furniture is one of the best investments you can make.

 By vacuuming and sweeping often, you also eliminate the spread of cat litter, which your beloved companion will track around the place unintentionally.
-It’s not their fault, sometimes some litter gets stuck between their pads, or clumps onto their feet and falls off.
-However, there’s nothing worse than walking around your place barefoot and the place is covered in what feels like sand but is a lot less hygienic!
+It’s not their fault; sometimes a bit of litter gets stuck between their pads or clumps onto their feet and falls off.
+However, there’s nothing worse than walking around your place barefoot when everything is covered in what feels like sand but is a lot less hygienic!

 6. Buy challenging, thought-provoking toys